 Okay, so one of the first things your work is reminding me of is a quote I came across some years ago written by a fin de siècle black woman: “We are not a coming people.
 We are here.” – Mashadi Matabane

-This project began organically: Two families, both with an interest in genealogy and history, started to look for something, not knowing exactly what.
-My mother, Jacqueline Kochak, a woman with a love and obsession for knowledge and truth through the exploration of history, set out on a search for her own family history.
-Along the way, she began to speak with Paula Whatley, who was on the same search.
-My family’s ancestor was a slave master, and Paula’s was a female slave.
+This project began organically: two families, both with an interest in genealogy and history, started to look for something, not knowing exactly what that was but looking for something.
+My mother, Jacqueline Kochak, a journalist and writer, a woman with a love and obsession for knowledge and truth through the exploration of history, set out on a search for her own family history not knowing what the result would be.
+Along the way, she began to speak to Paula Whatley.
+Paula, a woman from only one hour away from where my mother lived, was on the same search.
+They were two Southern women who found each other.
+Their common connection was an ancestor, an ancestor who happened to be a slave master.
+My family’s ancestor was the slave master, and Paula’s was the female slave.
+This knowledge was extraordinarily hard for my mother to accept at first.
+She always thought she was from a poor farming family.
+Paula, on the other hand, knew of her family history and wanted to open a dialogue.

 My interest deepened as I learned of the similarities between the four women involved, Paula and my mother, Paula’s daughter and me.
-My mother and Paula are only a couple of years apart in age, one a journalist and the other, a documentary filmmaker and professor.
-My interest deepened as I found out that Mashadi, Paula’s daughter, was a writer and academic, and I am a contemporary artist.
-We are two sides of one coin, exemplars of a narrative that has been buried by controversy and a shame in American history that has yet to be fully acknowledged.
+My mother and Paula are only a couple of years apart in age, one a journalist and the other a documentary filmmaker and professor.
+My interest further deepened as I found out that Mashadi, Paula’s daughter, was a writer and academic, and I am a contemporary artist.
+We are two sides of one coin.
+And we are exemplars of a narrative that has been buried by controversy, and a shame in American history that has yet to be fully acknowledged.
+The brutality of that time and the unacknowledged history is at the forefront of our continued conversation.

 Paula and her daughter respond to everything I create.
 We have a continued skype conversation.
 I am collecting data, a new archive.
 In doing this, we rotate agency.
 We are history making—chatting and acknowledging, collaborating and negotiating.
 Through a newfound unity, we are transcending a patriarchal society; shame is revised into a new beginning.

-Initial response to artistic statement by Paula Whatley Matabane
+An initial response to Natalya’s artistic statement by Paula Whatley Matabane:

 I love Natalya’s vision.
 She is searching for a deeper identity that unites four individuals in the face of hundreds of years of exploitative systems and actions that were designed to eternally divide and obscure the relationship between us.
 This is a bold act of an artist unafraid of naysayers on both sides of each family — naysayers who prefer that the divisions created by exploitation and abuse remain the status quo through all generations unless resolved through explicitly political or religious means or just hushed up as shameful for both sides.